 $T$-interval CC Snapshot-based

-Intersection over window of length $T$ Maximal $X\subseteq V$ and a time window $W$ of length $T$ such that the same connected spanning subgraph on $X$ is present in every snapshot of $W$ Equivalently:
+Intersection over window of length $T$ Maximal $X\subseteq V$ and a time window $W$ of length $T$ s.t. the same connected spanning subgraph on $X$ is present in every snapshot of $W$ Equivalently:

 $\bigcap_{t\in W} G_t[X]$ contains a connected spanning subgraph

-persistent CC (PCC) Snapshot-based Maximal $X\subseteq V$ and a time window $W$ (maximum length) such that $G_t[X]$ is a static connected component for each $t\in W$.
+persistent CC (PCC) Snapshot-based Maximal $X\subseteq V$ and a time window $W$ (maximum length) s.t. $G_t[X]$ is a static connected component for each $t\in W$.
 The connected spanning subgraph may vary with $t$.

 Note: two optimization criteria: size and length.